tanvir-git/odoo-documentation/content/applications/finance/expenses.rst

 :menuselection:`Expenses --> Accountant --> Expense Reports To Pay`.
 To record the payment or pay by check, click *Register a Payment*.

-See how you can easily manage the payment process in Odoo:
+See how you can easily manage the payment process in CoquiAPPs:

 * :doc:`accounting/payments/pay_checks`
 * :doc:`accounting/payments/pay_sepa`